veryfi/veryfi-android/README.md

 ### Android API Client Library
 The **veryfi** library can be used to communicate with Veryfi API.
 All available functionality is described here https://veryfi.github.io/veryfi-android/android/com.veryfi.android/-client/index.html

-Http requests on Android must be performed on a thread different from the main UI thread to avoid android.os.NetworkOnMainThreadException, you can use your favorite way, for this documentation we're going to use Android ExecutorService and Handler classes

 Below is the sample kotlin script using **veryfi** to OCR and extract data from a document:

 Create a basic layout with a TextView to set the response